Australia seeks to stabilize China ties, says FM Wong ahead of the meeting | Law-Order

 "We won't be making any concessions when it comes to Australia's national interests," Wong said on Friday.
 Since being elected in May, Prime Minister Anthony Albanese's government has said it wants China to withdraw the trade measures that it has taken against Australia.
 Wong has also raised concerns about two Australian journalists detained in China and awaiting verdicts in national security cases.

-On Friday, Albanese said the Pacific region was in a period of strategic competition and that Australia wanted to remain the security partner of choice for its Pacific islands neighbors.
-"Under Xi, China has changed its position.
-It is more forward-leaning, it is more aggressive," he told reporters in Sydney at a joint press conference with his New Zealand counterpart.

 "Australia's position is that we will continue to engage and co-operate, we want to co-operate with China where we can.
-But we will stand up for Australian values when we must."
+But we will stand up for Australian values when we must," he told reporters in Sydney.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)